Summary

 Employers are not required to make Superannuation contributions for Australian employees paid by non-resident employers for work done outside Australia (ie localisation for outbound Australians).
 This can be advantageous for Australians moving to low social tax locations.

 Medicare Levy payments are withheld from employees’ salaries through the Pay As You Go (PAYG) system.
-Superannuation Guarantee payments should be made by employers at least quarterly.
+Superannuation Guarantee payments should be made by employers at least quarterly (28 days after the end of the quarter), but from July 2026 employers will have to pay over Superannuation contributions within 7 days of the payment of salary and wages.

 Benefits